 The Beehive Collective is a giving circle made up primarily of young women in Raleigh.
 This group, established in 2007, organizes fun projects to raise funds to support causes they care about.
 In 2011, they granted $20,000 to Wake Up Wake County to promote the proposed Wake County transit plan through public education, civic engagement and advocacy, and to follow the Unified Development Ordinance in Raleigh which addresses development and zoning.
 Funding from The Beehive Collective also enabled the organization to hire a full time grassroots organizer for transit.

 A Legacy of Tradition (ALOT) is a Giving Circle comprised of ordinary African American men.
 Its members are collectively engaged and focused on impacting and bridging the societal gaps faced by African-American males in the areas of education, collective giving, and community responsibility.
 This group looks at a myriad of issues facing economically disadvantaged students.
 When the men of A LOT learned that African American boys comprise 65% of the suspensions in the Wake County school district, they conducted their own research and as a result were asked to be members of the Economically Disadvantaged Student Performance Task Force for Wake County Schools.
 The members of A LOT have shown that the impact of giving circles on a community can go far beyond dollars by diversifying the voices and perspectives addressing community needs.
 Kudos to A Legacy of Tradition (A LOT), winner of The 2012 Best Giving Circle Award by BlackCelebrityGiving.com.
+Click here and select ALOT (under Choose a Fund) to donate to this Giving Circle.

-Next Generation of African American Philanthropist (NGAAP)
+Next Generation of African American Philanthropists (NGAAP)

 NGAAP is a philanthropic vehicle that promotes collective giving of time, talent and treasure (T3).
 As a collective group, members of NGAAP pool their contributions and strategically invest to improve the quality of life for African Americans in North Carolina’s Triangle Region.
 In 2011, NGAAP supported Movement of Youth (MOY), a comprehensive educational and mentoring nonprofit based in the Triangle, to take forty-five local high school students to New Jersey and New York to tour Princeton University and Columbia University.
 MOY members participated in a variety of activities including admissions presentations and a panel discussion with Columbia’s Black Student Consortium.
+Click here and select NGAAP (under Choose a Fund) to donate to this Giving Circle.